-The Office of Financial Aid is part of the Division of Student Affairs and is located in the Basic Science Building, Room 114.
+The Office of Financial Aid is part of the Division of Student Affairs and is located in the Basic Science Building, Room 112.
 The telephone number is 718-270-2488 and our email address is financialaid@downstate.edu.
-Our office hours are: 9a.m. to 5p.m., Monday through Thursday, and 10 a.m. to 5 p.m. on Friday.
-Additional information regarding financial aid policies and procedures is located on the financial aid web site: http://sls.downstate.edu/financial\aid/
+Our office hours are9a.m. to 5p.m., and 9 a.m. to 5:30 p.m. on Wednesdays.
+Additional information regarding financial aid policies and procedures is located on the financial aid web site: http://sls.downstate.edu/financial aid/